Phytophthora cactorum: Disease management and control

 The best way to manage P. cactorum is by implementing an integrated management plan.
 The combination of soil fumigation and proper cultural controls will be the best option for plant health.
 Recommended chemical controls products include fosetyl-Al, metalaxyl, and etridiazole.
 Prevention and sanitation are crucial because this pathogen is usually transmitted through cuts or injuries on the plant.
 The spores are easily transported through irrigation water and will splash to nearby plants.
 Elevating your plants above the ground can help to prevent infection.
 The pathogen thrives in moist soils therefore it is important to avoid very saturated soils as much as possible and one should work to prepare their soil for adequate drainage during the wet periods.
 Soil drainage and low soil pH may help to reduce the disease.
 Fertilizer regimen methods have been used to control against P. cactorum.
 These fertilizers include organic materials that release ammonia, nitrous acid, and amendments to reduce the pH to less than 4.
 The use of raised beds and a carefully managed drip irrigation system will be important cultural practices that can be implemented.
 There are some form of biological controls that have been found to be somewhat successful with Enterobacter aerogenes and Trichoderma.

 Pathogenesis

 When able to culture the P. cactorum on different media, it will produce a maple wilt associated phytotoxin.
 These phytotoxins cause browning of veins, desiccation of apple leaves, and wilting of tomato cuttings.
 Studies have shown that this the P. cactorum phytotoxin is hydrophilic in nature and will not move to the organic solvents.
 The chemical properties of this toxin seem to be similar to those of other Phytopthora species.
 Within the plant, the P. cactorum phytotoxin is most likely xylem transported through and can accumulate in the space in between leaves where it causes desiccation and withering.

+A toxin protein similar to other oomycete elicitins based on apparent molecular weight, isoelectric point, amino acid composition, and host pathology induction activity was isolated from P. cactorum culture.
+The whole genome sequence of a then-new isolate of P. cactorum was obtained in 2018, revealing 39 elicitin genes in that isolate.
+Numerous isolates of P. cactorum have been described, however, and the specific toxins affecting specific plants have not been well-studied.

 In pathogenicity tests on strawberry plants in a greenhouse, the fruit isolates caused little disease, while strawberry root system isolates were highly aggressive.
 P. cactorum phytotoxin is thought to have a role in disease development and pathogenesis, however further study is required.